ROCm/HIP/docs/reference/c++_support.rst

 -------------------------------------------------------------------------------

 All C++20 language features are supported, but extensions and restrictions apply.
-C++20 introduced coroutines and modules, which fundamentally change how programs are written.
+C++20 introduced coroutines and modules, which fundamentally changed how programs are written.
 HIP doesn't support these features.
 However, ``consteval`` functions can be called from host and device, even if specified for host use only.